camerond/camerondaigle/posts/three-types-of-meetings.md

 We'll talk about 4 aspects of each meeting type:

-- **The goal.** Having a clear idea of what each meeting type is trying to accomplish is the first and best way for us to know when it's missing the mark.
+- **The goal.** Having a clear idea of what each meeting type is trying to accomplish is the first and best way for us to know when it's a Good Meeting.
+  (Yes, meetings can be Good!)
 - **The scale.** All meetings don't work for all audience sizes – having an understanding of scale will help you know who to invite to what.
 - **The power dynamic.** There is _always_ a power dynamic at play in any meeting; you need to understand what it is in order for it to be constructive instead of destructive to the execution of the meeting.
-- **The risks.** As you'll soon see, each of these meeting types devolves into either a bad version of itself or literally another type of meeting if it's run poorly.
+- **The risks.** As you'll soon see, each of these meeting types can devolve into either a bad version of itself or literally another type of meeting if it's run poorly.
 There's even an infographic at the end, if you're patient (or impatient and willing to scroll a lot).